cghr-toronto/icd/README.md

 ## Access

-For public access, view and download the datasets from the [data](data) folder.
+For public access, [download](https://github.com/cghr-toronto/icd/archive/refs/heads/main.zip) the entire repository as a zip file, unzip the downloaded zip, and find the data files in the [data](data).

 For database access (CGHR staff only), please contact one of the following people: